John-Li-happy/Lowes/README.md

 3. All constraints was set properly, there were no errors or warnings
 4. The User Interface(UI) system is designed fit all iPhone devices
 5. Followed TDD to build this project
+6. Code are performed with nice sanitation
+7. Hard-Coding is highly avoided

 ### Search Page
 1. AutoLayout system was deployed